redis/redis-doc/topics/twitter-clone.md

     LRANGE mylist 0 1 => c,b

 LRANGE uses zero-based indexes, that is the first element is 0, the second 1, and so on.
-The command aguments are `LRANGE key first-index last-index`.
+The command arguments are `LRANGE key first-index last-index`.
 The _last index_ argument can be negative, with a special meaning: -1 is the last element of the list, -2 the penultimate, and so on.
 So in order to get the whole list we can use:

     LRANGE mylist 0 -1 => c,b,a